awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Determining Which Engine Version to Upgrade to<a name="USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion"></a>

-To determine which major engine version that you can upgrade your DB to, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) CLI command\.
+To determine which major engine version that you can upgrade your database to, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) CLI command\.
+In the output, a `ValidUpgradeTarget` array contains the target versions\.
+If the `IsMajorVersionUpgrade` value is true, you can do a major version upgrade to the associated `EngineVersion`\.
+If the array is empty, you can't do a major version upgrade\.

 For example, the following command displays the major engine versions available for upgrading a DB cluster currently running the Aurora PostgreSQL engine version 9\.6\.12\.

 **Example**
 For Linux, macOS, or Unix: